davidhf2/IS452/README.md

 If the user selects 'y' for yes, then the program starts over.

-This project includes a set of MARC records made available by the Boston Public Library here:
+This project includes a set of MARC records made available by the Boston Public Library here: https://archive.org/download/bpl_marc  (see the file named bpl101.mrc)

 However, any .mrc file will work with this program.

+Here is a short youtube video that demonstrates the functionality: https://youtu.be/EZtlsTgv37c

+Here is a short youtube video that walks you through the code: https://youtu.be/xeZTX9m9rZc